If you’re a sexually active person, there will probably come a time when you need to know how to get the morning after pill.

 Firstly, well done.
 You got the morning after pill in an emergency and have covered yourself from unwanted pregnancy.

-Common side effects of emergency contraception include nausea, breast pain, headaches and spotting.
-These typically stop after 48hrs or so.
-If you are worried, it's best to see a doctor.
+Common side effects of emergency contraception that you may experience include nausea, breast pain, headaches, and spotting.
+These typically stop after 48 hours or so, but if you are worried, it's best to see a doctor.

-Emergency contraception works by preventing or delaying ovulation.
-It doesn't prevent implantation, nor does it cause abortion of an existing pregnancy
+Keep in mind that emergency contraception works by preventing or delaying ovulation.
+It doesn't prevent implantation, nor does it cause the abortion of an existing pregnancy.

-To learn more about your options, take a look at our guide to the contraceptive pill.
+Want to learn more about your options before you get on the pill?
+Take a look at our comprehensive guide to the contraceptive pill.